techieayusshh/techieayusshh/README.md

 🥇 **National 1st Place Winner — "Privacy - Trust by Design" Hackathon**
 * **Organizers:** Jointly organized by **NASSCOM** and **HackerEarth** (Sponsored by Availity).
 * **The Project:** Developed an intelligent, enterprise-grade PII (Personally Identifiable Information) redaction system to champion data privacy.
-* **Recognition:** Awarded a **静态 ₹3 Lakhs** cash prize and received an exclusive winner's invitation to the **NASSCOM Agentic AI Confluence**, engaging with industry leaders on the future of responsible, agentic AI systems.
+* **Recognition:** Awarded a **₹3 Lakhs** cash prize and received an exclusive winner's invitation to the **NASSCOM Agentic AI Confluence**, engaging with industry leaders on the future of responsible, agentic AI systems.

 ---